 Interpretation: 6C points out the physical therapist assistant's obligation to support an environment conducive to career development and learning.
-The essential idea here is that the physical therapist assistant encourage and contribute to the career development and lifelong learning of himself or herself and others, whether or not the employer provides support.
+The essential idea here is that the physical therapist assistant encourages and contributes to his or her career development and lifelong learning, whether or not the employer provides support.